 Now back in the Cotswolds, she began sculpting seriously in 2001, initially in ceramics.
 She trained with a number of tutors, including ceramicist Hilary LaForce and portrait sculptor Luke Shepherd, and soon widened her scope to include a variety of sculptural materials and larger pieces.
 She now produces limited editions in bronze; bronze resin; stone resin and iron resin, as well as continuing with ceramic sculpture.

-Caroline exhibits her work regularly, and her sculptures are in private collections across the United Kingdom, as well as in Ireland, France, Germany, Australia, Canada and the United States.
+Caroline exhibits her work regularly, and her sculptures are in private collections across the United Kingdom, as well as in the Republic of Ireland, France, Germany, Spain, Switzerland, Australia, Canada and the United States.
 She is willing to consider commissions both for indoor and outdoor pieces.